shahiljain/albert-python-plugin-gnome-settings/README.md

 1. Download the repository.
 2. In Albert search for "albert data location" and press enter.
 3. In the `python\plugins` directory paste the gnome_settings folder.
-4. Restart Albert and then enable the plugin in the plugins section (Pyton Plugins must be enabled)
+4. Restart Albert and then enable the plugin in the plugins section (Python Plugins must be enabled)